- Using OSG Provided Singularity Images

 Docker and Singularity are container systems that allow users full control over their environment.
-You can create your own container image which your job will execute within, or choose from a set of pre-defined images.
-For more information about Docker, please see:
+You can create your own container image (a blueprint for the running container) which your job will execute within, or choose from a set of pre-defined images.

-The user support team maintains a set of images.
-These contain a basic set of tools and libraries.
-The images are are:
+The Open Science Grid user support team maintains a small set of images, hosted in a distributed file system called CVMFS.
+These images contain a basic set of tools and libraries.
+These include:

 |EL 6||/cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-el6:latest||GitHub||A basic Enterprise Linux (CentOS) 6 based image.
 This is currently our default image|